ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

     <img width="800" src="pictures/long_traj_comparison.png"/>
 </p>

-How we interpret what is going on depends on what the meaning of what `Atm1`, `Atm2`, and `Atm1Atm2` are.
-First remember that we generated both trajectories by transmuting a trajectory of pure liquid Argon so all transmuted atoms are in equivalent.
-If `Atm1` and `Atm2` are isotopes of the same element then by using these two atoms types then we will not be including any contributions to `s(q,f)_inc_total` from isotopic incoherence.
-The way that `b_coherent` and `b_incoherent2` is defined in `Atm1Atm2` are specifically for trajectories when `Atm1` and `Atm2` are in equivalent positions and have a 1:1 ratio.
+How we interpret the results depends on what we mean by setting atom types to `Atm1`, `Atm2`, and `Atm1Atm2`.
+First, remember that we generated both trajectories by transmuting a trajectory of pure liquid Argon, so all transmuted atoms are equivalent.
+If `Atm1` and
-When `Atm1Atm2` is used, contributions from isotopic incoherence is separated from `s(q,f)_coh_total` and put into `s(q,f)_inc_total`.
-If `Atm1` and `Atm2` are different elements then a similar line of reasoning follows but with chemical incoherence instead of isotopic incoherence.
+`Atm2` are isotopes of the same element, a calculation using these atom types will not be including any contributions to `s(q,f)_inc_total` from isotopic incoherence.
+If `Atm1` and `Atm2` are different chemical elements then a similar line of reasoning follows, but with chemical incoherence instead of isotopic incoherence.
+The way that `b_coherent` and `b_incoherent2`
+are defined in `Atm1Atm2` is specifically for trajectories where `Atm1` and `Atm2` are in equivalent positions and have a 1:1 ratio.
+When `Atm1Atm2` is used, the contribution from isotopic incoherence is separated from `s(q,f)_coh_total` and put into `s(q,f)_inc_total`.